VolgardTheScientist/PassProtect/README.md

 # PassProtect
-Adding simple password protection to StreamlitCloud content
+Adding simple password protection to StreamlitCloud content.

+This simple app was created to protect content of a StreamlitPage from being accessed by users without authorization.